isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-10-07-post-LSB Notice: Renewal of Practising Certificate for 2023.md

 i) Payment for the following prescribed fees can be made by one of the following methods:

-I. Bank transfer via Internet Banking or ATM
+I. Bank Transfer via Internet Banking or ATM

 •         Transfer the amount to LSB corporate account number **UOB 201-319-249-0**